 The relationship between setting time and catch rates of haddock is shown in Fig. 2.
 Lines set at night produced higher catch rates than those set during the day, and the results indicated that the decrease in catch rates occurred later in the morning in the first trial (February) than in the second trial (March).
-In the first trial, a significant difference was found in haddock catch rates between lines set before and after 04:30 (Table 1).
-In the second trial, lines set before 03:30 made significantly higher haddock catches than lines set later, but only when soak times were shorter than 10 hours (i.e. lines retrieved before dusk) (Table 1).
+In the first trial, a significant difference was found in haddock catch rates between lines set before and after 06:30 (Table 1).
+In the second trial, lines set before 03:30 made significantly higher haddock catches than lines set later, but only when soak times were shorter than 10 h (i.e., lines retrieved before dusk) (Table 1).
+The sunrise was about 3 h earlier in the end of March than in the middle of February when the two trials were conducted respectively.
 No differences were found in catch rates of cod between lines set at night and during the day in either of the trials (Fig. 3, Table 1).
+In the second